optofinancial/LlamaBot/README.md

 ---

-## 📄 License
+## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+The LlamaBot backend (LangGraph orchestration layer) is licensed under the [GNU Affero General Public License v3 (AGPLv3)](./LICENSE).

+This ensures that anyone who uses this code to serve a network-accessible product must also make their source code available under the same license.

+If you’d like to use LlamaBot in a closed-source, commercial, or proprietary product, contact us for a commercial license:

+📧 kody@llamapress.ai

 ---